 I tried to get Kareem to advocate for Griner after she called her marijuana use medical (as he had), and he posted a video of them shooting hoops and comparing the size of their hands after she came to play in Arizona where he lives.
 Instead, he posted a thoughtful piece questioning the value of celebrities publicizing hostages during negotiations for their release.

-Meanwhile, Fogel has passed his medical tests and (it seems) state dept. debriefing in Texas and has returned to his family in Pennsylvania, which has asked for all to respect his privacy at this time.
+Meanwhile, Fogel has passed his medical tests and (it seems) State Dept. debriefing in Texas and has returned to his family in Pennsylvania, which has asked for all to respect his privacy at this time.
 It reminds me of when, during the Vietnam War, I wore a POW bracelet with a prisoner's name on it all through high school, and when the prisoners were released, we were asked to do the same.

 No comments: